 The relevant legislative framework (national and local labour law).

-To assist the auditor with continues professional development.
+To assist the auditor with continuous professional development.

 The auditor should be ready to learn: